 1. Relocating can enhance your brand.

 Offices can say a lot about a company.
-For example, office decor can immediately communicate whether your organization is young and quirky or more traditional.
-Since outsiders can learn a lot about your brand from your offices, moving is a way to change how others perceive your brand immediately.
+For example, office decor can immediately communicate whether your organization is young, quirky, or more traditional.
+Since outsiders can learn much about your brand from your offices, moving is a way to immediately change how others perceive your brand.

 A company’s brand style, tone and purpose often change as it develops.
-Moving offices lets you quickly update your aesthetic so that it’s in line with the message you want your company to convey.
+Moving offices lets you quickly update your aesthetic to align with the message you want your company to convey.